christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 # 🔗 Event Correlation

-Individual alerts become more valuable when they are examined together.
+Individual alerts become more useful when they are examined together.

 Phase 4 correlated multiple security-data sources: